Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 The entrance to Tara is through an old churchyard.

-from 1822 |
+local church from 1822

 The Hill of Tara is an ancient ceremonial and burial site for the Kings of early Ireland, a warring bunch.